Houdou/CurrencyConverterBackend/README.md

 > Like what I usually do when learning new framework, I learn React by doing this project.

 ##### Business logic layer
-- Node.js for hosting app files and logic server as the middle layer.
+- Node.js for hosting app files and handling business logic
 - Redis for cache server

 > As the exchange rates will not change frequently, to reduce the data layer access, a redis server is used for caching the exchange rates previously requested.

 ##### Core data layer
 - [openexchangerates.org](http://openexchangerates.org) for the exchange rates data.

+##### Architectural
+I seperate the data source from the business logic server, so that the scalability is improved.
+Also, as mentioned above, the exchange rate data will not change frequently.
+Therefore, a caching server can help reducing the request to data server.
+The Node.js server will only request the data api if the exchange rate cache is not available for the requested time.

 ##### 3rd-party libraries
 - Front-end